connxio/docs/in-progress/Use Cases/persisting-state.md

 > This page is incomplete and should not be used.

 There are many scenarios where you might want to persist state when integrating systems.
-This page will describe and handle a common scenario where persistent state is required, it will also describe the pitfalls and discuss the complexity introduced when using ConnXio (CX) with persisted state.
+This page will describe and handle a common scenario where persistent state is required, it will also describe the pitfalls and discuss the complexity introduced when using Connxio (CX) with persisted state.

 ## The Case